sourcegraph/learn/posts/learning-react-concepts-with-sourcegraph.md

 With Sourcegraph, you can ramp up your knowledge of React form libraries through searching across code that implement these libraries.
 You can also use Sourcegraph to review library documentation.

 [Formik](https://formik.org/) is the most popular open source library for building forms with React and React Native, with over 28,000 stars on its [GitHub repository](https://github.com/formium/formik).
-Let's use Sourcegraph to search across code that makes use of Formik so we can understand how develoeprs are using this library.
+Let's use Sourcegraph to search across code that makes use of Formik so we can understand how developers are using this library.

 <SourcegraphSearch query="Formik lang:JavaScript" patternType="literal"/>